 8.1 Annual Meetings.
 The ABEA shall hold an annual meeting in conjunction with COSM and shall be open to all persons who pay the requisite registration fee.
 ABEA shall sponsor the presentation of a scientific program at each such annual meeting.

 8.2 Executive Sessions.
 The Executive Sessions of ABEA (which will institute the annual meeting of the ABEA membership) shall be held immediately prior to the annual meetings held in conjunction with the COSM in order to discuss the business and organizational issues pertinent to ABEA.
 Only members of ABEA shall be invited to attend the Executive Sessions.
-Election of officers and admission of members shall occur at the Executive Sessions by a vote of the Active Members present.

 8.3 Special Meetings.
 Special Meetings of the members may be called by the Council or upon the written request of fifteen (15) Active Members.
 The purpose of such special meetings shall be stated in the notice thereof.